-PHS students have the option to apply to the Running Start program at CCRI for dual enrollment as a high school and college student concurrently.
-Accepted students are still PHS students, but will attend CCRI full time instead.
+PHS students have the option to apply to the Running Start program at CCRI or Roger Williams for dual enrollment as a high school and college student concurrently.
+Accepted students are still PHS students, but will attend CCRI/RWU full time instead.
 This is a competitive, first year college experience that requires thought before commitment.
-When students attend Running Start, they must submit their grades to their school counselor and maintain passing grades in all of the courses that account for graduation.
+When students attend Running Start or RWU, they must submit their grades to their school counselor and maintain passing grades in all of the courses that account for graduation.
 These courses will show as CL (College Level) courses on the student's transcript.